Programmable Boost LED Driver

 50mil 6-pin header-pad for programming the ATtiny84A

-microcontroller (which is in fact a regular 6-pin AVR ISP header but
+microcontroller (this is in fact a regular 6-pin AVR ISP header

-half sized).
-The main power electronics are on one side and the
+but half sized).
+The main power electronics are on one side and

-logic is on the other, with some care taken to avoid high
+the logic is on the other, with care taken to avoid high

 current loops being near the controller and peripherals (but it

 was difficult to completely avoid this without going

 It's always nerve wrecking to check through the PCB to make sure

 there are no errors but after looking through the board for a

 while, I sent it off for fabrication and hoped I didn't make any

 After putting together V1 of the GXB20, I plugged it in and